darkshloser/certifier-website/frontend/src/faq.md

 You can check the status of your certification [here](https://picops.parity.io/#/check).

 ### What do I have to consider when going through the KYC process?
-Please have a look at [this document](https://onfido.com/an-applicant-guide.pdf) to make sure all the information is entered correctly.
 Make sure you submit your surname (last name) and given names (including middle name) in the correct order.
 Also when you upload a valid file type such as a jpg, png or pdf, the file size must be between 32KB and 10MB.

 **Other requirements:**